About ADHDer.net

 Recent longitudinal studies demonstrate significant improvements in executive functioning and emotional regulation when DBT modules are adapted for ADHD populations (Hirvikoski et al., 2022).
 The four core modules—distress tolerance, emotion regulation, interpersonal effectiveness, and mindfulness—translate directly to workplace friction points when properly modified.

-This publication focuses on translating DBT skills into corporate contexts where ADHD symptoms create the greatest professional challenges:
+This publication focuses on translating DBT skills into practical contexts where ADHD symptoms create the greatest challenges:

-Task Paralysis: When executive dysfunction meets project deadlines
+Task Paralysis: When executive dysfunction meets deadlines and commitments

-Rejection Sensitive Dysphoria (RSD): Managing emotional responses to workplace feedback
+Rejection Sensitive Dysphoria (RSD): Managing emotional responses to feedback and perceived criticism

-Hyperfocus Boundaries: Preventing productive hyperfocus from destroying sustainable work patterns
+Hyperfocus Boundaries: Preventing productive hyperfocus from destroying sustainable patterns

 Working Memory Limitations: Creating systems that function despite information processing challenges